Coalition strike kills 18 allied fighters in Syria blunder — Pentagon

 A U.S-led coalition airstrike against ISIS mistakenly killed 18 members of the Syrian Democratic Forces fighting President Bashar Assad, the Pentagon admitted Thursday.

-It was not immediately clear if a U.S. plane was involved in the 'friendly fire' strike, which happened south of Tabqah in northern Syria on Tuesday.
+A US MQ-9 Reaper plane was involved in the 'friendly fire' strike, which happened south of Tabqa in northern Syria on Tuesday.

 "The strike was requested by the partnered forces, who had identified the target location as an ISIS fighting position," the Pentagon said in a statement.